justinwilloughby/clerk-take-home/README.md

 After reviewing the solution with the team, I was asked to create an extension that adds a page, reads the users from the directory and displays the emails on the screen.

 I created the user-list page and used a server action and the Clerk client to get a list of users.
 It reads the users using the default page size of 10, and loops until it gets all the users.
-I could increse the default page size because I only have 27 users in my directory, but I wanted to showcase the pagination.
+I could increase the default page size because I only have 27 users in my directory, but I wanted to showcase the pagination.
 The server action is called from a button in my client component and the results are returned and saved in state so the page rerenders with the list of user email addresses.
 I do most of the processing in the backend server action, sending the string list of emails to the client.

 Screenshots: